storageos/deploy/k8s/examples/prometheus/README.md

 > N.B The standard installation does not use persistent volumes for the
 > Prometheus pod.
 If you wish to add persistent storage for the pod please
-> uncomment the lines in ./manifests/010-prometheus-cr.yaml
+> uncomment the lines in ./manifests/010-prometheus-cr.yaml.
+If you also wish
+> to add persistence Grafana then use `helm install stable/grafana -f
+> grafana-helm-values`

 ## Scripted Installation